Large central values of Dirichlet L-functions in cosets: Introduction

 Moreover, one can pick such a character either even or odd. \end{corollary*}

 The theorem gives a weaker bound than Bret\`eche and Tenebaum's one.
 They apply the resonator method to $|L(\chi,1/2)|^2$ while we do it for $L(\chi,1/2)$.
-Therefore they get so called G\'al sums to optimize, first considered by Bondarenko and Seip \cite{bondarenkoseip} while working on large values of zeta.
+Therefore they get so called G\'al sums to optimize, first considered by Bondarenko and Seip in \cite{bondarenkoseip} while working on large values of zeta.
 Due to their approach Bret\`eche and Tenebaum use positivity trick more than we do, so the method does not work for odd characters which is the simplest example of a non-trivial coset.

 Also we would like to mention the paper of Munsch and Shparlinski \cite{munschshpa}.
-Though applying their results on small solutions of congruences does not improve our bounds in general, we are able to strengthen the result for almost all primes.
+Applying their results on small solutions of congruences does not improve our general bounds, though we are able to strengthen the result for almost all primes.

 \begin{remark*} We consider only prime $q$ for simplicity.
-For arbitrary $q$ one firstly has to deal with non-primitive characters which have different approximate functional equation due to a different conductor, but that is not a major issue; secondly, the condition $(n,q)=1$ must be added to the support of resonator function in Theorem \eqref{sound}, and this condition may modify the result and harden the proof.
+For arbitrary $q$ one firstly has to deal with non-primitive characters which have different approximate functional equation due to a different conductor, but that is not a major issue; secondly, the condition $(n,q)=1$ must be added to the support of resonator function in Theorem \ref{sound}, and this condition may modify the result and harden the proof.
 Nevertheless, it should be possible to prove at least the full group case, probably also even and odd cosets. \end{remark*}